Second Intifada: 2004

 The fighting in Gaza Strip escalated severely in May 2004 after several failed attempts to attack Israeli checkpoints such as Erez crossing and Karni crossing.
 On 2 May, Palestinian militants attacked and shot dead a pregnant woman and her four young daughters.
 Amnesty International classified it as a crime against humanity and said it "reiterates its call on all Palestinian armed groups to put an immediate end to the deliberate targeting of Israeli civilians, in Israel and in the Occupied Territories".
 Additionally, on 11 and 12 May, Palestinian militants destroyed two IDF M-113 APCs, killing 13 soldiers and mutilating their bodies.
 The IDF launched two raids to recover the bodies, killing 20–40 Palestinians and greatly damaging structures in the Zaitoun neighbourhood in Gaza and in south-west Rafah.

 Subsequently, on 18 May the IDF launched Operation Rainbow with a stated aim of striking the militant infrastructure of Rafah, destroying smuggling tunnels, and stopping a shipment of SA-7 missiles and improved anti-tank weapons.
 A total of 41 Palestinian militants and 12 civilians were killed in the operation, and about 45–56 Palestinian structures were demolished.
 Israeli tanks shelled hundreds of Palestinian protesters approaching their positions, killing 10.
 The protesters had disregarded Israeli warnings to turn back.
 This incident led to a worldwide outcry against the operation.

 On 29 September, after a Qassam rocket hit the Israeli town of Sderot and killed two Israeli children, the IDF launched Operation Days of Penitence in the north of the Gaza Strip.
 The operation's stated aim was to remove the threat of Qassam rockets from Sderot and kill the Hamas militants launching them.
 The operation ended on 16 October, after having caused widespread destruction and the deaths of over 100 Palestinians, at least 20 of whom were under the age of sixteen.
 The IDF killed thirteen-year-old Iman Darweesh Al Hams as she strayed into a closed military area; the commander was accused of allegedly firing his automatic weapon at her dead body deliberately to verify the death.
 The act was investigated by the IDF, but the commander was cleared of all wrongdoing, and more recently, was fully vindicated when a Jerusalem district court found the claim to be libellous, ruled that NIS 300,000 be paid by the journalist and TV company responsible for the report, an additional NIS 80,000 to be paid in legal fees and required the journalist and television company to air a correction.
 According to Palestinian medics, Israeli forces killed at least 62 militants and 42 other Palestinians believed to be civilians.
 According to a count performed by Haaretz, 87 militants and 42 civilians were killed.
 Palestinian refugee camps were heavily damaged by the Israeli assault.
-The IDF announced that at least 12 Qassam launchings had been thwarted and many terrorists hit during the operation.
+The IDF announced that at least 12 Qassam launchings had been thwarted and many militants hit during the operation.